-Cardiovascular disease development is closely related to lifestyle characteristics and associated risk factors.
+Cardiovascular disease (CVD) development is closely related to lifestyle characteristics and associated risk factors.

-There is an overwhelming scientific evidence that lifestyle modifications and reduction of risk factors can slow the development of CVD both before and after the occurrence of a cardiovascular event.
+There is an overwhelming scientific evidence that lifestyle modifications and reduction of risk factors can slow the development of CVD both before and after the occurrence of a CV event.

 Women diagnosed with nonmetastatic breast cancer who were adherent to cardiovascular disease (CVD) medications pre-diagnosis had a high risk of becoming nonadherent post-cancer treatment, with nonadherence increasing their risk of CV events, according to a poster presented at the recent San Antonio Breast Cancer Symposium (SABCS 2018).

 Gaining weight after quitting smoking may temporarily increase a person’s risk of type 2 diabetes (T2D), a recent US study found, with the risk increasing proportionally with the amount of weight gained.
 However, quitting smoking is still tied to a reduced risk of death due to cardiovascular disease (CVD).

 Diabetes is a key risk factor for heart failure (HF), which is the leading cause of hospitalization in patients with or without diabetes.
 SGLT-2* inhibitors (SGLT-2is) have been shown to reduce the risk of hospitalization for HF (HHF) regardless of the presence or absence of diabetes.